orthanc-mirrors/orthanc-book/Sphinx/source/plugins/object-storage.rst

 Here's a sample configuration file of the `StorageEncryption` section of the plugins::

   {
+    "GoogleCloudStorage" : {
       "StorageEncryption" : {
         "Enable": true,
         "MasterKey": [3, "/path/to/master.key"], // key id - path to the base64 encoded key
         "PreviousMasterKeys" : [
             [1, "/path/to/previous1.key"],
             [2, "/path/to/previous2.key"]
         ],
         "MaxConcurrentInputSize" : 1024   // size in MB
+      }
     }
   }